pjfl/p5-app-notitia/README.md

 Users must authenticate against the `Person` table in the database.
 The default user is `admin` password `abc12345`.
-You should change that via the change password page the link for which is at the top of the default page.
+You should change that via the change password page, the link for which is on the account management menu.
 To start the production server in the background listening on a Unix socket:

     bin/notitia-daemon start

 The `notitia-daemon` program provides normal SysV init script semantics.
-Additionally the daemon program will write an init script to standard output in response to the command:
+Additionally the daemon program will write an `init` script to standard output in response to the command:

     bin/notitia-daemon get-init-file

-As the root user you could redirect this to `/etc/init.d/notitia`, then restart the notitia service with
+As the root user you could redirect this to `/etc/init.d/notitia`, then restart the notitia service with:

     service notitia restart